nicolewhite/algebra.js/index.md

 ---

 # Inspiration
-I was completing the Intersecting Lines challenge on [CoderByte](http://coderbyte.com/).
-You're given two sets of points and you need to determine where the lines defined by these points intersect.
+I was completing the Intersecting Lines challenge on CoderByte.
+You're given two pairs of points and you need to determine where the lines defined by these points intersect.
 This challenge isn't timed, so I got a little carried away.
 I ended up making classes for Point, Line, and Fraction, where the last was necessary because the final answer needed to be a fraction and not a decimal.
 The Line class was initialized with two Points and had a method